Gratitude to my teachers

 After having recovered some more, I completed a Master of Teachings in June 2020 from which I added some teachings knowledge and skills to my original degree.
 In particular I took great pleasure in learning about collaborative learning and project based learning.
 I am particularly grateful to lecturers Dr Susan Simons and Dr Shelley Davidow for their mentoring, constant support and kindness.
 Over these years of study I also learnt a great deal from Sir Ken Robinson which will remain an ever present source of direction in terms of education.

 I finished my Masters and became a registered teacher while Covid-19 was becoming very prominent in the world.
 My long journey of learning from all the teachers mentioned above led me to become interested in providing quality education as well as share my knowledge about Health and Well-being to children and teenagers outside of school, either home schooling or after school.

-From this wish I opened a studio in Gympie to teach meditation, breathing and relaxation.
-I also created the Wise Science program which is now delivered to groups of students in various formats.
+From this wish I opened a studio in Gympie to teach meditation, breathing, emotional intelligence and relaxation.
+I do so through the 2 main programs I created: the Wise Games program and the Why’s Life program.
 These became the fruition of a life long journey.
 From all I have learnt, I am now so pleased to be able to help children, teenagers and adults improve their well-being through kindness and clarity.